ZubyWasTaken/zubybot-py/README.md

 # zubybot-py
-## A Discord bot written in Python 3.x using Discord.py
+## A Discord Color Bot written in Python 3.x using Discord.py

 ###### Commands